sharadregoti/tyk-docs/tyk-docs/content/graphql/field-based-permissions.md

     ]
 }
 ```
 It's important to note that once you set a list of allowed types, Tyk will use this list to control access rights and disable the list of restricted types.
-The same behaviour will occur if an asterisk operator is used to control access.
+The same behavior will occur if an asterisk operator is used to control access.

 ## Allow or restrict all fields with the asterisk operator